 Attaining senior standing,

-Completing an honors project (20 page minimum) associated with a 4000-level course in political science with a grade of A or B (interested students should contact the department chair for more information).
+Completing an honors project (20 page minimum) associated with a 4000-level course in political science with a grade of A or B (interested students should contact the chair of the School of Public and International Affairsr for more information).

 By completing these requirements and the eight-course Honors Program requirement, majors may earn the designation "University Honors Scholar" upon graduation.
 Interested students should contact the University Honors Program for more information.